-When picking up product from IFB, it is important that every Partner Agency have proper storage when transporting food.
-Partner Agencies must have adequate space in their vehicle or extra vehicles when picking up their order.
-It is not recommended for a Partner Agency to make multiple trips, but it is an option.
-Also, Partner Agencies must use freezer blankets and/or coolers to pick up frozen and cold products.
-If the Partner Agency does not have proper storage for transportation, IFB will not allow the product to leave the facility and other arrangements for pickup of the product will need to be made.
-This is a requirement for all Partner Agencies, even those who are 15 minutes away.
+When picking up product from IFB, it is important that every Partner have clean, proper storage when transporting food.
+Partners must have clean, adequate space in their vehicle or extra vehicles when picking up their order.
+Food cannot be stored or transported in the same space with live animals.
+It is not recommended for a Partner to make multiple trips, but it is an option.
+Also, Partners must use freezer blankets and/or coolers to pick up frozen and cold products.
+If the Partner does not have proper storage for transportation, IFB will not allow the product to leave the facility and other arrangements for pickup of the product will need to be made.
+This is a requirement for all Partners, even those who are 15 minutes away.